 The following articles are now available from the latest edition of the Charitable Giving Tax Service Analysis & Comment.
-To see the complete text, just click on the above link.
-Archived articles, and the full 1200-page gift planning library are available at no charge if you register and sign in to CGTS-Online, using the link on this page.
+To see the complete text, just click here.
+Archived articles, and the full 1200-page gift planning library are available at no charge if you register and sign in to CGTS-Online.

 IRS EXTENDS ANNUITY TRUSTS A LIFELINE

 Inclusion of sample language avoids 5% probability test.

 COURT DENIES DISTRIBUTIONS OF PRINCIPAL